Now Reading

 The Marais Neighborhood

-Be sure to visit the Musée Carnavalet, dedicated to the history of Paris.
-Le Marais is also home to the Musée Picasso, containing an unparalleled collection of works by this famous modern artist.
-Don’t forget to visit the tiny Île de la Cité and Île Saint-Louis where the history of Paris begins.
-And don’t miss peaceful Place Dauphine on the Île de la Cité with its lovely cafés and restaurants.
+Make sure to visit the Musée Carnavalet, which is all about the history of Paris.
+Le Marais is also home to the Musée Picasso, with its incredible collection of works by the famous artist.
+Don’t forget to explore the tiny Île de la Cité and Île Saint-Louis, where the history of Paris began.
+And definitely check out the peaceful Place Dauphine on Île de la Cité, with its charming cafés and restaurants.

 The Sentier Neighborhood

-Even though the 2nd arrondissement is the smallest of Paris’s 20 districts and overlooked by many guidebooks, it actually packs in lots of interesting things to do and see into its small size.
-You can explore the city’s largest concentration of 19th-century historic glass-roofed arcades (Galerie Vivienne, the Passage du Grand-Cerf, and the Passage Choiseul), and dine in the popular Asian restaurants along Rue Sainte-Anne, and buy cheese, wine, and baguettes in the wonderful pedestrian-only Rue Montorgueil market street.
-Also, don’t forget to visit Stohrer the oldest still-in-operation boulangerie in the entirety of the capital which has been in business since 1730 when it was founded by Louis XV’s pastry chef.
+Even though the 2nd arrondissement is the smallest of Paris’s 20 districts and often overlooked by many guidebooks, it’s packed with fascinating things to see and do.
+Explore the city’s largest concentration of 19th-century glass-roofed arcades, like Galerie Vivienne, Passage du Grand-Cerf, and Passage Choiseul.
+Enjoy dining at the popular Asian restaurants along Rue Sainte-Anne, and pick up cheese, wine, and baguettes on the charming pedestrian-only Rue Montorgueil market street.
+Don’t miss Stohrer, the oldest bakery still in operation in Paris, founded in 1730 by Louis XV’s pastry chef.

-At the eastern end of the 2nd arrondissement, you can explore the Sentier neighborhood, still filled with wholesale textile stores and garment manufacturers although they are now losing ground to hip bistros, bars, and upscale hotels.
-Sentier is definitely one of the best neighborhoods to experience Paris like a local Parisian.
+At the eastern end of the 2nd arrondissement, you’ll discover the Sentier neighborhood.
+It still has many wholesale textile stores and garment manufacturers, but they’re now sharing space with trendy bistros, bars, and upscale hotels.
+Sentier is one of the best neighborhoods to experience Paris like a local!

-The 5th And 6th: Best Neighborhoods In Paris For Families
+d.
+The 5th and 6th: Best Neighborhoods in Paris for Families

-The 6th arrondissement is located on the Left Bank (“Rive Gauche”) and is home to the atmospheric Saint-Germain-des-Prés quarter, the Latin Quarter, and the Luxembourg Gardens.
-The 5th and 6th are highly central with great playgrounds and easily walkable with access to shops, sites, and restaurants.
-Family-friendly highlights include the National Museum of Natural History and the botanical garden known as Jardin des Plantes.
+The 6th arrondissement, located on the Left Bank (“Rive Gauche”), is home to the delightful Saint-Germain-des-Prés quarter, the Latin Quarter, and the Luxembourg Gardens.
+Both the 5th and 6th arrondissements are highly central and perfect for families, with great playgrounds and easy access to shops, sites, and restaurants.
+Family-friendly highlights include the National Museum of Natural History and the lovely Jardin des Plantes.

-The 5th is very central —maybe not as connected by metro—, and offers a quieter, village-like feel.
-The 6th is more artistic and filled with art galleries and antique shops, as well as some of the city’s best small art museums.
-It’s also where you’ll find the impressive Musée de Cluny and two of Paris’ most famous cafés, Café de Flore and Les Deux Magots.
+The 5th arrondissement has a quieter, village-like vibe, even though it’s very central and not as well-connected by metro.
+The 6th arrondissement is more artistic, brimming with art galleries, antique shops, and some of the city’s best small art museums.
+You’ll also find the impressive Musée de Cluny and two of Paris’s most famous cafés, Café de Flore and Les Deux Magots.

-The 9th And 18th: Most Romantic Neighborhoods In Paris
+e.
+The 9th and 18th: Most Romantic Neighborhoods in Paris

-Lovers of French movie Amélie will adore Montmartre, Paris’s pretty 18th arrondissement, home to many of the cult film’s quirky brasseries, parks, and cobbled streets (including Café des Deux Moulins at 15 rue Lepic).
-In the 19th century, Montmartre was a haunt for artists and bohemians including Monet, Renoir, Picasso, Van Gogh, and Toulouse-Lautrec.
-This neighborhood offers breathtaking views while retaining a quaint, village-like charm.
-And it’s the perfect place for a honeymoon visit or romantic outing.
-Don’t miss the Sacré Coeur, and enjoy one of the best views of Paris.
+Fans of the French movie Amélie will fall in love with Montmartre, Paris’s charming 18th arrondissement.
+This picturesque area is dotted with quirky brasseries, parks, and cobbled streets, just like in the film—don’t miss Café des Deux Moulins at 15 rue Lepic.
+In the 19th century, Montmartre was a favorite spot for artists and bohemians like Monet, Renoir, Picasso, Van Gogh, and Toulouse-Lautrec.
+With its stunning views and quaint, village-like charm, it’s the perfect place for a honeymoon or romantic outing.
+Make sure to visit the Sacré Coeur for one of the best views of Paris.

-The 18th is bordered by the more central 9th arrondissement, which is home to the historic Palais Garnier opera house, museums, and theatres.
-Also, the former red-light district Pigalle has reinvented itself, with trendy SoPi (South Pigalle) a great neighborhood for foodies.
-Don’t forget to wander in the street Rue Notre Dame de Lorette and to visit the Musée de la Vie Romantique.
+Right next door is the 9th arrondissement, a bit more central and packed with gems like the historic Palais Garnier opera house, museums, and theaters.
+The former red-light district, Pigalle, has transformed into the trendy SoPi (South Pigalle), a fantastic spot for foodies.
+Be sure to stroll down Rue Notre Dame de Lorette and check out the Musée de la Vie Romantique.

-Paris is generally a safe city.
-However, there are a few places I’ll recommend avoiding in Paris when you visit:
+Paris is generally a safe city, but there are a few spots you might want to avoid during your visit:

-• The Gare du Nord / Gare de l’Est area at night.
+• Gare du Nord / Gare de l’Est area at night.

-• The area around Porte de Montreuil on the 20th district, in the Saint Blaise neighborhood at late hours.
+• Porte de Montreuil area in the 20th district, especially in the Saint Blaise neighborhood.

-• Northern 18th and 19th district, specifically at night, around Marx Dormoy, Porte de la Chapelle, La Chappelle, Porte de Clignancourt, Porte de la Villette, Barbès, Goutte D’or, Chateau Rouge, Stalingrad.
-Montmartre is a very safe area day and night.
-Pigalle is safe too, there are a lot of tourists and police there, but maybe you can feel disturbed by the adult shops if you go there with kids.
+• Northern parts of the 18th and 19th districts, including areas around Marx Dormoy, Porte de la Chapelle, La Chapelle, Porte de Clignancourt, Porte de la Villette, Barbès, Goutte D’Or, Chateau Rouge, and Stalingrad.
+However, Montmartre is safe both day and night.
+Pigalle is also safe, though you might feel a bit uncomfortable with the adult shops if you’re with kids.

 • Around Châtelet Les Halles at night.

-Below I’ve compiled several tips for you to eat like a local in Paris and to avoid the tourist scams.
+Below are some tips to help you eat like a local in Paris and avoid the tourist traps.

-So, if you want to eat in Paris like a local, here are below a few of my favorite places where to have lunch and/or dinner.
-These places below are well known to local Parisians and are usually not super touristy.
+If you want to eat in Paris like a local, check out some of my favorite spots for lunch and dinner.
+These places are loved by Parisians and aren’t usually crowded with tourists.

 • La Poule au Pot (1st Arr.)